Santa Fe, NM

 Riftbound Learn to Play

-Learn the basics of Riftbound in a friendly learn-to-play session focused on battling in the rift.
+Get started with Riftbound in a learn-to-play session that teaches how to battle in the rift.
 Participation is free.

 Duke City Games - DeVargas